The execution of an aircraft or engine sale agreement does not in itself create an obligation to pay a tax in France.

 Subject to the terms of the agreement, the transfer of a French aircraft mortgage by a mortgagee must be notified to the mortgagor, and the transfer of an engine pledge must be notified to the former pledgor.
 The new mortgagee must be formally registered in the aircraft register in order to perfect the transfer of the mortgage and bind third parties.
 In all cases, a translation of a mortgage assignment will need to be produced in court.

 The transfer of an engine pledge is perfected by registering the transfer with the national register of pledges, after notice has been given to the previous pledgor.

-The transfer of a registered aircraft mortgage is perfected when the mortgagor is notified and the new/amended mortgage is filed with the French aircraft bureau.
+The transfer of a registered aircraft mortgage is perfected when the mortgagor is notified and the new mortgage document is filed with the French aircraft bureau.

 If an English or New York law-governed security assignment is taken in respect of an aircraft registered domestically, it may be advisable for the financier to take out and register a mortgage on the aircraft in addition to this.